Rathgormack: Amenities

-Rathgormack made national headlines in 2021 when, to avoid the loss of the village's last pub,19 locals invested €12,000 each and formed a company to purchase it.
+Rathgormack made national headlines in 2021 when, to avoid the loss of the village's last pub, 19 locals invested €12,000 each and formed a company to purchase it.

 Geography

-The closest centres of population to Rathgormack are the County Tipperary towns of Carrick-on-Suir and Clonmel.
+The village is 27 km west of Waterford city.
+The closest centres of population to Rathgormack are the County Tipperary towns of Carrick-on-Suir (7 km to the north-east) and Clonmel.
 It is the twin parish of Clonea-Power.

 The population of the area is around 1200.
 Farming and agriculture-related industries are the main sources of employment.
 Tourism is also important, with a hiking centre located in the village.
 It caters mainly for hikers to the nearby Comeragh Mountains.
 The town is overlooked by Cruachán Paorach.

 History

 In 1921, during the Irish War of Independence, a District Inspector of the Royal Irish Constabulary, Gilbert Potter was executed by Dinny Lacey of the Third Tipperary Brigade of the Irish Republican Army (IRA) on the banks of the River Clodagh, about 1 km south of the village.